-In addition to teaching at Perfect Pointe, Stephanie also teaches at multiple studios throughout the DC area.
-She also has a love for singing and photography.
+In addition to teaching tap at Perfect Pointe, Stephanie currently teaches multiple dance styles all over the DC area, and is the director of Joy of Motion's youth tap company, Soles of Steel.
+When she is not dancing, you'll see her behind the lens of a camera.
+She is honored to have attended Jacob’s Pillow in August 2019 for the Art of Dance Photography intensive to further her skills as a photographer.
 Her hope is to keep growing as a student and educator of dance and one day spread the love of dance throughout U.S.

 Ms. Susannah Buell

 Ms. Susannah began her dance education at the age of five in Richmond, Virginia.
 Over the years she studied ballet, tap, jazz, and pointe and performed in Ballet Petit's original production of "The Night Before Christmas."
 After earning a B.S. in Marketing/Management from the University of Virginia, she pursued a career as a magazine editor in New York City and Washington, D.C.
 Through adult dance classes and school volunteering, Susannah more recently discovered her passion for ballet education.
-She has completed Dance Masters of America's Teachers Training School, Level 3, and continues working toward her advanced certificate and DMA membership.
+She is certified by Dance Masters of America to teach all levels of ballet and tap.

 Ms. Suzie McMullen